Highlights of the Hampstead Neighbourhood Plan 2018-2033

 NE4: Supporting biodiversity

-Developments encouraged to use restrained exterior lighting, increase canopy cover and use of permeable surfaces.
+Developments encouraged to use restrained exterior lighting, increase canopy cover and use permeable surfaces.

 Developments should protect priority habitats, species and movement of wildlife